-This P.O.S.T. certified course provides students with advanced traffic accident investigative skills and knowledge.
-Students learn how to determine the sequence of events that result in a traffic collision and how to document a collision.
+This Peace Officer Standards & Training (POST) certified course provides students with advanced traffic accident investigative skills and knowledge.
+Students learn how to determine the sequence of events that results in a traffic collision and how to document a collision.
 This course is intended for practicing law enforcement officers.
 (FT) AA/AS.

-307A Traffic Enforcement Radar Certification 24-48 hours lab, 0.5 units Grade Only
+307A Traffic Enforcement Radar Certification 24 - 48 hours lab, 0.5 units Grade Only

-Prerequisite: Administration of Justice 381, 382, 383 and 384, each with a grade of "C" or better, or equivalent.
+Prerequisite: Administration of Justice 381, 382, 383, and 384, each with a grade of "C" or better, or equivalent.

-Advisory: Mathematics 38 with a grade of "C" or better, or equivalent or Assessment Skill Level M30.
+Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R5 and W5; Mathematics 38 with a grade of "C" or better, or equivalent or Assessment Skill Level M30.

 Limitation on Enrollment: This course is not open to students with previous credit for Administration of Justice 307.

-This Peace Officer Standards & Training (P.O.S.T.) certified course covers the legal and technical use of radar equipment.
-Topics include radar history and theory, moving and stationary radar, equipment setup and calibration, target identification, and the detection of anomalous and spurious readings.
+This Peace Officer Standards & Training (POST) certified course covers the legal and technical use of radar equipment.
+Topics include radar history and theory; moving and stationary radar; equipment setup and calibration; target identification; and the detection of anomalous and spurious readings.
 This course is intended for practicing law enforcement officers.
 (FT) AA/AS.